Britain's economy bounces back, despite currency hit to exporters

 Oil and gas output had one of its biggest leaps in a generation, after a tax cut for the sector in March.

-Sterling rose almost a cent against the dollar GBP= as traders bet that the data kept the Bank on track for a rate rise early next year.
+Sterling rose almost a cent against the dollar GBP= as traders bet that the data kept the BoE on track for a rate rise early next year.

 Last year Britain recorded its fastest growth in eight years and BoE Governor Mark Carney said this month that the decision on when to raise interest rates from their record low 0.5 percent would come into focus around the end of the year.